Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Radiation therapy uses high-energy X-rays to kill cancer cells.
+Radiation therapy uses high-energy X-rays or particles to kill cancer cells.
 This therapy can help you in your fight against cancer.
 Your radiation therapy team will work with you during your treatment.
 The team will help you set goals and make a treatment plan.
 Then they will carry out the treatment.
 Ask questions when you don’t understand what is happening.
 And let your team know how you’re doing.

 These can include: